 The best way to observe Fair Trade Month is to learn!
 The whole point of Fair Trade month is to spread awareness about worker conditions and increase the demand for responsibly sourced products.

-The Fair World Project and Small Farmers Big Change are two great resources with lots of excellent information.
-You can also read the Equal Exchange Blog for updates, and their History of Authentic Fair Trade Comic Book is a fun way to learn more.
+The Fair World Project and the Equal Exchange Blog are two great resources with lots of excellent information.
+Equal Exchange's History of Authentic Fair Trade Comic Book is also a fun way to learn more.
+Many companies now have sections on their website (i.e, Taza Chocolate) that describe how they support Fair Trade.

 Support small farmers and producers around the world by stocking up on chocolate, coffee, tea, and dried fruit!